Akshat-kacodia/SIH_25168_Submission/code/README.md

 Follow the steps below to set up the project on your local system and run the MATLAB scripts.

 ### 1. Prerequisites
-- Install **MATLAB R2021a or later** (earlier versions may work, but R2021a+ is recommended).
+- Install **MATLAB R2025a or later** (earlier versions may work, but R2025a is recommended).
-- Ensure the following MATLAB toolboxes are installed:
+- Ensure the following MATLAB library and toolboxes are installed:
   - Image Processing Toolbox
   - Deep Learning Toolbox
   - Statistics and Machine Learning Toolbox
+  - MATLAB Hyperspectral Imaging Library

 ### 2. Clone the Repository
 git clone https://github.com/mishra-bytes/FarmAssist.git